how to use windows file history to backup your files.

 But again, we'll come back to this setting.

-choosing folders for windows file history backups.
+choosing folders for windows file history back-ups.

-Under the "Back-Up These Folders" section is where we can add or remove the folders to be backed up.
+The "Back-Up These Folders" section is where we can add or remove the folders to be backed up.

 Windows File History will already have chosen a bunch of folders to backup by default.